-Baking comes to your rescue when all else fails.
+Baking comes to the rescue when all else fails.

 Summer 2020 calls for stretched imagination and sharp resourcefulness to overcome its exceptional nature.

 Trips are canceled, parks are shut down, and kids’ activities are on hold.
-The lack of days’ structure after distance learning came to an end, made parents’ duty all the more daunting and taxing.
+The lack of days’ structure after distance learning came to an end makes parents’ duty all the more daunting and taxing.

 Baking is science, craft, and math combined in one session.
-Nothing dents kids’ memories rather than food time, either making or consuming it.
+Nothing dents kids’ memories more than food, either making or consuming it.
 I believe we all relate to that.

 Challenges and projects are one way to create engagement during this long summer.
 And my challenge this summer is to bake a new fruit cake every week.